hashicorp/nomad/website/source/guides/stateful-workloads/portworx.html.md

   (`/dev/xvdd`) with a capacity of 50 GB.

 * Ensure your root volume's size is at least 20 GB.
-If you are using the environment provided in this guide, simply add the following line to your `terraform.tfvars` file:
+If you are using the environment provided in this guide, add the following line to your `terraform.tfvars` file:

   ```